zhangxin00/MUXLeak-artifact/README.md

 # MUXLeak

 This repository contains the experiments of evaluation and case studies discussed in the paper :
-* "MUXLeak: Exploiting Multiplexers as A Power Side Channel against Multi-tenant FPGAs".
+* "MUXLeak: Exploiting Multiplexers as A Power Side Channel against Multi-tenant FPGAs" (TCAD 2025).

 MUXLeak is a novel on-chip sensor that exploits Multiplexer (MUX) to craft a stealthy power side channel.
 We mount different power side channel attacks via MUXLeak successfully.